PlainJane20/Python-Challenge/README.md

 For this analysis, I created Python script and analysed the financial records using the data set provided [budget_data.csv](PyBank/Resources/budget_data.csv).

-Below are the requested output:
+Below are the requested output or click on the link:
 [Financial Analysis](https://github.com/PlainJane20/Python-Challenge/blob/main/Analysis/budget_data.txt)

 ```text